Algebraic number fields and the LLL algorithm: LLL algorithm

+The following lemma shows that after any whole number of iterations in the LLL algorithm, the variables and related quantities can be bounded by initially known expressions.

-\begin{lemma} Consider the LLL algorithm over $\mathbb{R}^n$.
-Then the variables in the algorithm after any number of iterations (at the beginning or end of the body of the main {\bf while}-loop) can be bounded by expressions depending only of the initial values (using the notations above):
+\begin{lemma} Let $B := \max_{i=1}^n \,\lVert b_i \rVert_2^2$ for the input vectors in the LLL algorithm.
+Then, at the beginning or end of the body of the main {\bf while}-loop, the following inequalities hold, depending on the loop variable $k$: